Ween200/tutorial-repo/README.md

-# This is my firs repo
+# This is my first repo

 sheesh